 In the year 1998, Pakistan attracted around 3 million tourists from overseas and earned US$111 million as foreign exchange receipts.
 The number of foreign tourist arrivals in the South Asian region was 5 million.
 In 1998 the share of Pakistan in tourist arrivals in this region was 7.6%.
 More than half of foreign tourist arrivals in 1998 were for visit to friends and relatives followed by business travellers 18.3%, holidays and recreational travellers 13.4% and religious tourists to the tune of 2.5%.
 Most of the tourists from overseas visited main cities like Karachi, Lahore and Islamabad mainly due to the nature of foreign tourism which is dominated by visiting friends and relatives.

 By Air :

 More than 25 airlines fly to Pakistan from over 40 countries.
 Most of the flights arrive at Karachi, but PIA, British Airways, Emirates, Saudia and China Xingjian Airlines fly direct to the twin cities of Rawalpindi/Islamabad.
-PIA, Indian airlines, Saudia and Thai Airways fly direct to Lahore.
-Pakistan International (PIA) has direct flights from the main Mediterranean and European cities, as well as from New York, Toronto and Nairobi.
+PIA, Indian Airlines, Saudia and Thai Airways fly direct to Lahore.
+PIA has direct flights from the main Mediterranean and European cities, as well as from New York, Toronto and Nairobi.
 It also runs a Far East Network from Tokyo, Beijing, Jakarta, Singapore, Kuala Lumpur and Bangkok.
 PIA has also flights to Tashkent from Islamabad, Lahore, Peshawar and Karachi while another Pakistani Airline, Aero Asia has a weekly flight between Karachi, Bishkek and Dubai.

 By Land :